omk88/omk88/README.md

 ### Hi there 👋

+## About Me
+I am a software developer specialising in various different technologies, including Java, Python, Kotlin and many more.
+I graduated from Queen Mary, University of London in 2023 with a BSc in Computing, where I achieved a respectable 2:1.
+I enjoy using my skills to create interesting and useful projects for other people to use!

 <!--
 **omk88/omk88** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.